kulcsarrudolf/pasztor.at/content/blog/2020-08-12-mockito-is-bad-for-your-code.md

 }
 ```

-Any *real* implementation will be *forced* to implement this method otherwise the code will compile.
+Any *real* implementation will be *forced* to implement this method otherwise the code will not compile.
 With that assumption in mind, let’s change the code of the API:

 ```java
 public class UserCreateApi {